 SUBJECT TO CHANGE

-Please do your part and take a few minutes to review the following Camping Policies.
+Please take a few minutes to review the following Camping Policies.

 We are pleased to offer camping at the fairgrounds that is only a 3-minute walk to the festival area.

 In early June you will receive a package in the mail from us with your VIP credentials (if you ordered VIP Adult - Weekend WITH Campground Access passes), parking passes, map to the campgrounds and a set of these guidelines.
 Please review your package to make sure you received everything you ordered.

 RV's may check in from from 5 pm to 8 pm on Thursday, June 27 , only with advance permission.
 In order to check in your RV on Thursday you MUST EMAIL Ken Staats at firstname.lastname@example.org with your request.
 RV and camper check-in resumes from noon to 10 pm on Friday, June 28.
 RV/camping check-in reopens at 7 am on Saturday, June 29.
 All campers and RV’s must leave the grounds by noon on Monday, July 1.

 The packet you will receive in advance includes directions to The Sussex County Fairgrounds, as well as a map to show you how to get to the campgrounds and Camper/RV Check-In.
 We suggest you bring these directions with you to the festival.

 The cover letter in this package indicates whether you have been assigned to “Campgrounds West” or “Campgrounds East.”
 Review your cover letter and the included map to understand where your campsite is located.

 Once you arrive on site, you will be issued camping wristbands.
 These wristbands serve a dual purpose for people who purchased General Admission WITH Campground Access.
 First they indicate you are a camper, and should be allowed to freely come and go between the campgrounds and the festival area.
 The wristband also allows you entrance to the festival area.
 So please wear your wristband at all times.